 Frequently Asked Questions

-A: The cheapest cars to insure are ones that are lower in cost and that are safer.
-That’s because insurers look at their safety record.
+The cheapest cars to insure are ones that are lower in cost and that are safer.
+That’s because insurance companies look at their safety record.
 They’ll also look at both its safety features and the potential of causing damage to other vehicles.
 You should consider getting a quote to see an estimate of how much you’ll have to pay.

-A: Contrary to popular belief, your car color doesn’t affect your rates.
+Contrary to popular belief, the color of a vehicle doesn’t affect its rates.
 There is no statistical evidence that red cars get into more accidents or receive more tickets than other colors.
 Other rate factors, such as your driving record, area of residence, or type of car are far more likely to influence your premium.